 In Canadian jurisdiction, statutory declarations are sworn statements of facts written down and sworn to by the declarant before individuals who are authorized to administer oaths.
 Rajpal Singh Hothi is authorized as a commissioner for oaths in Ontario, Canada, all the judicial districts of Quebec, all the jurisdictions in Canada, and in all countries.

 An affidavit is a written sworn statement of fact(s) voluntarily made by an affiant or deponent under an oath or affirmation administered by a person authorized to do so by law.
 Such statement is witnessed as to the authenticity of the affiant’s signature by a notary public or a commissioner for oaths.

 A search letter is a document provided by Immigration, Refugees and Citizenship Canada (IRRC), that the applicant is a permanent resident in Canada and has not obtained a Canadian citizenship yet.
 Usually this document is required.

 Under the Temporary Foreign Worker Program (TFWP), families can hire foreign caregivers.
 Caregivers are individuals who are qualified to care independently for children, the elderly or people who have disabilities.
-The program exists because of a recognized shortage of Live-in caregivers in Canada .
+The program exists because of a recognized shortage of home child care providers and home support workers in Canada.
 The government therefore not only allows temporary entry to foreigners into Canada to work as LIC, but permits such persons to apply and achieve landed status from within Canada.